ehsaniara/scs-kafka-intro/scs-100-2/README.md

 java -jar scs-100-0.0.1-SNAPSHOT.jar
 ```

-the application starts to listen on port 8080. make sure that port not being occupied by any other app already, if is try
+the application starts to listen on port 8080.

-to pass the following parameter before `-jar` by adding `-Dserver.port=8081` as:
+**To scale** the application horizontally you can add the following parameter before `-jar` by adding `-Dserver.port=8081` (basically a different port) as:

 ```shell
 java -Dserver.port=8081 -jar scs-100-0.0.1-SNAPSHOT.jar